Diffusion-open, weldable roofing underlay membrane strips

-Roof linings are installed on a subsurface with sufficient load-bearing capacity, e.g. on even decking consisting of solid wood or wood-based panels with a pressure resistance of ≥100 kPa (≥14.5 psi) at 10% strain and/or a surface layer with a density of ≥150 kg/m³ (≥ 9.4 lb/ft³).
+Sub-roofs serve as an independent sealing layer underneath the actual roof covering.
+They are installed as an additional measure to ensure either rainproofing or waterproofing of covered roof structures if the roof pitch is less than the standard roof pitch.
+Sub-roofs are installed on a subsurface with sufficient load-bearing capacity, e.g. on even sheathing consisting of solid wood or wood-based panels with a pressure resistance of ≥100 kPa (≥14.5 psi) at 10% strain and/or a surface layer with a density of ≥150 kg/m³ (≥ 9.4 lb/ft³).

-Fig. 1: Rainproof roof lining: Counter batten with nail sealing tape on the seal membrane (Switzerland: standard design for exceptional loads)
+Fig. 1: Rainproof sub-roof: Counter batten with nail-sealing tape on the seal membrane (Switzerland: standard design for exceptional loads)

-In the case of waterproof roof linings, the counter battens are also integrated into the sealing, e.g. by installing the surface roof lining membrane over the counter battens.
-With regard to installation, however, it is often easier to first install the membrane flat on the decking, and then to fasten the counter battens and weld a SOLITEX WELDANO-S 3000 sealing strip over them, see Fig. 2.
+In the case of waterproof sub-roofs, the counter battens are also integrated into the sealing, e.g. by installing the surface roofing underlay membrane over the counter battens.
+With regard to installation, however, it is often easier to first install the membrane flat on the sheathing, and then to fasten the counter battens and weld a SOLITEX WELDANO-S 3000 sealing strip over them, see Fig. 2.

 Important: The counter battens must be dry and chamfered on their upper side (≥ 3 mm (1/8")) when they are installed.
 Ideally, kiln-dried battens should be used.

-For waterproof roof linings, the number of feed-throughs should be kept to the minimum necessary.
-These must then be sealed to a sufficient height above the roof lining membrane and stuck or welded to the penetrating component in a waterproof manner, in accordance with the regulations.
+When SOLITEX WELDANO-S 3000 strips are used, the number of attachment nails or screws used to attach the horizontal roof battens should be kept to a minimum.
+The number of penetrations should also be kept to the minimum necessary.
+These must then be sealed to a sufficient height above the sub-roof underlay membrane and stuck or welded to the penetrating component in a waterproof manner, in accordance with the regulations.

-Openings in the ridge area are not permitted on waterproof roof linings.
-In contrast, openings in the ridge area can be included on rainproof roof linings if an appropriate design structure is implemented.
+Openings in the ridge area are not permitted on waterproof sub-roofs.
+In contrast, openings in the ridge area can be included on rainproof sub-roof if an appropriate design structure is implemented.

-Rainproof and waterproof roof linings can be implemented in a practical, reliable manner using the SOLITEX WELDANO 3000 system.
+Rainproof and waterproof sub-roof can be implemented in a practical, reliable manner using the SOLITEX WELDANO 3000 system.

-Fig. 2: Waterproof roof lining: Counter batten integrated into the sealing layer (Switzerland: possible additional measure)
+Fig. 2: Waterproof sub-roof: Counter batten integrated into the sealing layer (Switzerland: possible additional measure)